alexfernandez/alexfernandez.github.io/2017/origins-language.md

 ### Individual Sounds

-Our most remote ancestors must have communicated using sounds.
+Our most remote ancestors must have communicated using simple sounds.
 Many animals use distinct vocal utterances to express different meanings.
 Elements include: pitch, volume and articulation
 (the shape of the mouth to generate the sound).